Mariannebp/Mariannebp/README.md

 &nbsp;

-I am a Front End Developer, just finishing my studies at Noroff School of Technology and Social Media this spring.
-It has been really fun learning and exploring different tools in Front End, and I'm looking forward to explore further and learn even more.
+I am a Front End Developer with my degree from Noroff, and I'm eager to explore all the known and yet unknown possibilities in the vast sea of developing.

+I think it is exciting to be part of the process of developing a product, whether it is from start to finish or to develop something further.
+Being able to find new solutions, try out new programs and learn even more is both fun, motivational and energizing.

 &nbsp;